JoelHarsten/Postmanlab/README.md

         with:
           files: newman/*.xml
 ```
 3. Press "Start Commit".
-The action should run automatically.
+Then go to the action and start it.
 Go to the Workflow and see if it was successful.
 You should be able to see "Test results" where the Postman test results are listed. <br>

 ![Test results](img/3cTestResult.png)